The Smart Way to Plan Food for a Party of 50

 If you’ve ever wondered what to serve, how much food is enough, or how to stay sane while doing it, you’re in the right place.
 Let’s make feeding a crowd feel easy, doable, and even fun.

 So, do yourself a favor—start with your budget and work backwards.
-That way you won’t blow your dollars on --------- and then realize you can only afford to serve --------- Dream big, plan smart.
+That way you won’t blow your dollars on filet mignon when you can only afford to serve finger sandwiches.
+Dream big, plan smart.

 Cooking for a Crowd on a Budget